Perfect Transfer of enhanced entanglement and asymmetric steering in a cavity magnomechanical system: Results and discussions

 The adjustment of detunings also can modulate the asymmetric EPR steerings.
 Figure~\ref{fig7} provides the steerings as the function of detuning $\Delta_{m}$ in subsystems, in which the steering between $a_{1}$ and $m$ is too tiny to be shown here.
 As shown in Fig.~\ref{fig7}(a), with $\Delta_{1}=-0.96\omega_{b}$ , there is a distant directional steering $a_{2} \rightarrow m$ without the steering between two photon modes $a_{1}$ and $a_{2}$ in the range $\Delta_{m}/\omega_{b}\in [0.8, 1.3]$.
 As shown in Fig.~\ref{fig7}(b), by tuning $\Delta_{1}$ to $-0.13\omega_{b}$, the steering between $a_{2}$ and $m$ disappears, but the asymmetric two-way steerability between $a_{1}$ and $a_{2}$ appears.
 That means we can realize the exchange between the distant directional steering in the $a_{2}-m$ subsystem and the near asymmetric two-way (even directional) steering in the $a_{1}-a_{2}$ subsystem just by adjusting the detuning.
 Thus, this tunable scheme with transfer/exchange of entanglements/steerings might be used to engineer the wanted entanglement/steering between optional modes in the steady state by adjusting relevant parameters.

-As mentioned above, the auxiliary cavity is for generating the distant entanglement/steering and transferring them.
-Based on the entanglement/steering transfer (exchange) behaviours, as a basic component, this system can be extend to a cavity lattice/chain involving magnons and phonons via coupling more auxiliary cavities.
+As mentioned above, the introduction of an auxiliary cavity is critical for generating the distant entanglement/steering and transferring them.
+Based on the entanglement/steering transfer (exchange) behaviours, as a basic component, this system can be extended to a cavity lattice/chain involving magnons and phonons via coupling more auxiliary cavities.
 In such a chain, a more distant entanglement/steering between the YIG sphere in one side and a further cavity may appear.
-That is, the entanglement/steering can transfer through this chain to a greater distance, which is beneficial for the distant transfer of quantum information and more distant quantum modulation in quantum networking.
+That is, the entanglement/steering can transfer through this communicating chain to a greater distance, which is beneficial to the distant transfer of quantum information and remote quantum modulation in the quantum networking \cite{genes2008robust} with a relatively high efficiency.
 In addition, recently, we notice a new work \cite{tan2020einstein} that also realizes the EPR entanglement and steering in a mechanical-magnonic cavity system.
 To a certain extent, it can demonstrate the reliability of our scheme for the entanglement/steering.